ObamaTheLlama114/passtoken/README.md

 ### Rust

-For embeding into rust, it is as simple as including the library in you `Cargo.toml`
+For embeding into rust, it is as simple as including the library in your projects `Cargo.toml`

 ### C/C++